 Returning vacationers face new constraints as virus spikes

-PARIS (AP) — Countries that had seen a summer respite from coronavirus outbreaks tracked swiftly rising numbers of new confirmed cases Monday, prompting fears among government leaders and health officials that months of hard-won progress would be lost in a matter of days as vacationers return home.
+PARIS (AP) — Countries that had seen a summer respite from coronavirus outbreaks tracked swiftly rising numbers of new confirmed cases Monday, prompting fears among government leaders and health officials that months of hard-won progress would be lost in just days as vacationers return home.

+New restrictions on leisure activities accompanied the final weeks of summer break in Europe.
+Hours-long traffic jams formed at the Croatia-Slovenia border over the weekend as Austrians trying to beat a midnight quarantine deadline rushed home from a favored coastal vacation spot.

 “Our priority must be the reopening of schools in September in full safety,” Italian Health Minister Roberto Speranza said.
 Italy's schools have been closed nationwide since early March.